HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

 2. Download the j2 templates for opensearch\_master.yml, opensearch\_data.yml, and opensearch\_client.yml from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/templates/helmvars) and modify it according to your environment.

 3. Before you start deploying opensearch chart, we recommend that you override the default password provided in the script.
-You can provide this user-defined password by adding or updating the following variable in the opensearch\_master.yml, opensearch\_data.yml, and opensearch\_client.yml files:
+You can provide this user-defined password by adding or updating the following variable in the `opensearch_master.yml`, `opensearch_data.yml`, and `opensearch_client.yml` files:

-      `pemkeyPass: PROVIDE-ANY-USER-DEFINED-PASSWORD`
+      ```bash
+      pemkeyPass: PROVIDE-ANY-USER-DEFINED-PASSWORD
+      ```

 4. Install OpenSearch master: